Police Tout New Training Academy As Monitor Says Reforms 'Continue To Lag'

 The job remains unfilled under Snelling.

-On Friday Novales, a recent finalist for CPD’s top position, said Snelling’s “strong reform background” would energize consent decree efforts, and also a cultural shift, across the entire police department.
+On Friday Novalez, a recent finalist for CPD’s top position, said Snelling’s “strong reform background” would energize consent decree efforts, and also a cultural shift, across the entire police department.

 Snelling, a former sergeant at the police academy, pledged at his superintendent confirmation to oversee “a significant increase” in consent decree compliance over his first year, but did not commit to specific figures.

 The constitutional and community policing offices will expand staffing under the mayor’s recommended 2024 budget.
-That will increase training bandwidth and allow for more civilian input as police write and implement policies, Novales said.
+That will increase training bandwidth and allow for more civilian input as police write and implement policies, Novalez said.

 On Friday in a “de-escalation and crisis intervention training” inside the academy’s “tactical village” — resembling a Chicago neighborhood with streets and buildings — an officer responded to an actor with a mock knife and suicidal ideations.
 The officer talked to the actor at a distance and eased him into putting the knife down.
 The man was then apprehended without the officer ever drawing her gun.

-“We’re trying to afford officers the time to slow things down, absorb as many variables as possible, establish a relationship with the individual and attempt to de-escalate to a positive resolution,” Novales said.
+“We’re trying to afford officers the time to slow things down, absorb as many variables as possible, establish a relationship with the individual and attempt to de-escalate to a positive resolution,” Novalez said.
 “We don’t want officers to feel like they have to rush in, make an immediate decision and act…so we can limit any kind of injury.”

 Police officials took reporters by a “Yoga for First Responders” class on the academy’s second floor, intended to help officers “handle stress more effectively and regulate themselves,” said Liz Schultz, director of constitutional policing.

-Novales said the department is “embracing” all parts of its consent decree.
+Novalez said the department is “embracing” all parts of its consent decree.

-“We want to make sure we are a self-regulating organization,” Novales said.
+“We want to make sure we are a self-regulating organization,” Novalez said.
 “Because that is what the public demands.”

 Subscribe to Block Club Chicago, an independent, 501(c)(3), journalist-run newsroom.
 Every dime we make funds reporting from Chicago’s neighborhoods.
 Already subscribe?
 Click here to support Block Club with a tax-deductible donation.